jaredboynton/postman-saml-auth-router/README.md

 **Advantages of Local-Only:**
 - No network infrastructure required
-- No proxy configuration complexity
+- No corporate network proxy configuration required
 - Works on any network (office, home, coffee shop)
 - Works with any VPN
 - No single point of failure